Every professional displayed on Counselling Directory has been independently

 The only way to find out what counselling feels like is to try it for yourself.
 You are welcome to book an initial meeting.
 This will be for 30 minutes and is free.
 After this meeting you can decide if you want to work with me further.
 It is perfectly acceptable to try several counsellors in this way, before deciding who to work with.

 Counselling sessions last 60 minutes and take place at planned times.
 These are usually weekly, on the same day and at the same time.
 Counselling ends whenever you say it is finished.

 Advanced Diploma in Counselling, Leeds University.
 2 years, 1989-90.

 Cognitive Analytic Therapy (CAT) Practitioner, Dept of Clinical Psychology, Sheffield University.
 2 years, 1996-98.

 MSc Narrative Therapy, Bristol University.
 2 years, 2007-09.

-(plus numerous short courses, workshops, seminars, etc)
+(and ongoing short courses, workshops, seminars, etc)

 Accredited register membership

 Accredited Register Scheme